East Town Mall: Ponzi scheme

 Center court in East Town Mall in Green Bay, Wisconsin.

-In 2014, Massachusetts Secretary of the Commonwealth William Galvin filed fraud charges against Cabot Investment Properties, accusing them of operating a ponzi scheme.
+In 2014, Massachusetts secretary of the commonwealth William Galvin filed fraud charges against Cabot Investment Properties, accusing them of operating a ponzi scheme.
 In the preceding years, the owners of Cabot Investment Properties had embezzled over $9 million.
 Local investors, many of whom were retired or elderly, had each paid $213,000 for a three percent ownership stake in the mall, which was then lost due to embezzlement.

 After Cabot Investment Properties defaulted, the court placed the mall in receivership, with Jones Lang LaSalle being appointed as the receiving owner.

 Redevelopment

 In 2016, Lexington Realty International and Case Equity Partners purchased East Town Mall, and plan to redevelop the mall into a regional power center.
 The renovation, which would total $12 million, was approved by the Green Bay City Council on November 14, 2016.
 Planned tenants included a Fresh Thyme Farmers Market grocery store and a new branch of the Brown County Library.
 In 2021, local developer Garritt Bader announced plans to redevelop 14 acres of the property with a mix of retail stores and the development of production and industrial warehouse facilities.
+During the 2021 redevelopment, the traditional interior mall was closed and the property's retail layout was converted to exterior-facing storefronts.
+Bath & Body Works and Consign It, the final two retailers operating from the interior, continued with exterior-only entrances.
+Planet Fitness was announced as a new tenant, while much of the former mall building was being converted for use by American Tent, including production space in the rear portion of the property.
+By October 2021, the redevelopment had converted the traditional interior-mall format to exterior-only storefronts, and the developer's investment in the former mall property had increased from $5 million to $15 million.
+Additional buildings were also planned for portions of the parking lots.